This post may include affiliate links.

 With the end of year so close, doing it all in one day might seem like a lot.
 Another suggestion is to break it up by one category every Saturday.
 And see how you go from there!

 Another great tip to starting the new year off right is to try and avoid simple goals like “to lose weight” or “be happier”.
 Instead try starting a new year by actually ASSESSING the areas of your life first.

 It’s important to look at where you’re happy too.
 And ask yourself what are you doing in those areas that are working the best for you?
 What are you grateful for?
 Give yourself some cred’ for all that you’ve achieved this year!!

-Then look at the areas you want to change.
+Then look at the areas you want to focus and change.

 Tony Robbins spoke about this exercise quite a bit.
 He has a great online life wheel assessment if you prefer that!

 Otherwise, a good ol’ paper method is the way I go about it.
 Basically it’s a wheel sectioned into the different areas of your life.
 Then you colour up to where you think you are in that part of your life.
 I.E. if one part of your life is a 10 then you colour in the whole section.

 Some areas for your life wheel could be:

 - Fun & Recreation

 But this isn’t just an exercise to do at the end of every year.
 It’s an easy, weekly thing you can do!
 Studies have shown that by assessing the areas of your life consistently you’ll have more clarity & feel more balanced between work and life.
 1.